Leaving a gift in your will.

 Identify Variety - the Children's Charity of BC in your will

-Let us know you have left a gift in your will for Variety kids
+Notify us that you have left a gift in your will

 Join a community of donors who are changing lives